YenFengSu/PicartoUserNotif/readme.md

 ### 7. Open up a popout chat window, you should see there's a "play" button on the header bar.
 Click to enable, click again to disable.

 ![img](https://i.imgur.com/5Zrgtzf.png)

+## Disclaimer

+Sfx found on the interweb.
+I make no profit out of it.
+Plz dont sue me.